cryspen/hpke-rs/Readme.md

 [![crates.io][crate-badge]][crate-link]
 [![Docs][docs-main-badge]][docs-main-link]

-An implementation of [HPKE] using [Evercrypt].
+An implementation of [HPKE] with flexible crypto backends.

+From the RFC:
+> This scheme provides a variant of public-key encryption of arbitrary-sized plaintexts for a recipient public key.
+It also includes three authenticated variants, including one which authenticates possession of a pre-shared key, and two optional ones which authenticate possession of a KEM private key.

-This version is compatible with draft-12.
+This version is compatible with draft-12, which is expected to be equivalent to the RFC.

 ## Supported HPKE modes